About the Reads: 2016

 * The length, price, and availability of the book should be suited to involvement by the general public.

 * Its treatment of issues should encourage readers to discuss the issues further with others, at home, work, reading clubs, and community events.

 During the summer the Book Screening Committee made up of individuals selected as representative of various civic constituencies read many titles reflecting the year’s theme.
-In the fall, a Selection Committee reviews the two titles suggested by the Screening Committee and makes a final recommendation of the Reads book for the coming year.
+In the fall, a panel of distinguished judges reviewed the two titles suggested by the Screening Committee and made a final recommendation of the Reads book for the coming year.

 Ann Arbor/Ypsilanti Reads 2016 is scheduled to occur January through February 2016.
 Please watch this site for more information.